Following Service Limits Best Practices

 Trusted Advisor includes Service Limits checks in its free tier.
 The checks inspect multiple services across AWS regions and identify services that are within 80% of the maximum allowed value for your AWS account.
 These checks help mitigate the problem of not being able to create resources when you need them because you are at the service limit.
 Trusted Advisor lets you be proactive about capacity planning.

-1. Navigate to Dashboard > Service Limits in Trusted Advisor.
+1. Navigate to Recommendations > Service Limits in Trusted Advisor.

 Any checks with recommendations are listed at the top: